A nicely-paced trail, the run starts off easy on the Lower Blanchard Hill Trail

 .
 Great trail signs at every intersection and several maps along the way make it easy to stay oriented.

-to reach the Upper Blanchard Hill Parking Lot.
+, which climbs gradually up to reach the Upper Blanchard Hill Parking Lot.
 Another map is available, turn left and go down the road a little further for the trail on the right.